Oceanport, New Jersey: Local government

-In January 2020, the Borough Council selected Bryan Keeshen from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2020 that had been held by Robert F. Proto until he resigned after the November 2019 general election.
+In January 2020, the borough council selected Bryan Keeshen from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2020 that had been held by Robert F. Proto until he resigned after the November 2019 general election.

+In the 2015 election, John F. "Jay" Coffey II was elected as a write-in candidate.

-In a special meeting held in August 2015, the Borough Council selected Stuart Briskey from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2016 that had been held by Council President Robert Lynch until his resignation from office the previous month.
+In a special meeting held in August 2015, the borough council selected Stuart Briskey from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2016 that had been held by Council President Robert Lynch until his resignation from office the previous month.
 Briskey served on an interim basis until the November 2015 general election, when he was elected to serve the balance of the term of office.

 In March 2015, councilmember Jerry Bertekap resigned from office, leaving a vacancy in the term expiring December 2015.
-The Borough Council selected John Patti the following month to fill Bertekap's vacant seat.
+The borough council selected John Patti the following month to fill Bertekap's vacant seat.

 In November 2013, Christopher Paglia was selected by the borough council from among three candidates offered by the Republican committee and appointed to fill the vacant seat of William Johnson, who had resigned to take a position with Monmouth County.

+The borough hall completed in 1965 at the intersection of Myrtle Avenue and Monmouth Boulevard was flooded out during Hurricane Sandy in 2012.
+Following the storm, council meetings were held at the Maple Place Middle School library and other departments were scattered throughout Fort Monmouth and the borough's senior center.
+A new municipal hall opened in Fort Monmouth in January 2021 consolidating the borough's departments to one site.
+After being vacant for five years, the 1965 borough hall was demolished in 2017.

 Oceanport is a participating municipality in an initiative to study regionalization of their municipal police force with one or more municipalities.
 The borough received a grant from the New Jersey Department of Community Affairs in the amount of $40,950 along with the Boroughs of Fair Haven, Little Silver, Shrewsbury and Rumson to hire professional consultants to conduct the study on their behalf.
 A report delivered in July 2008 recommended that Fair Haven, Little Silver and Rumson should consider a network of shared police services, with consideration of inclusion of Oceanport and Shrewsbury deferred to a second phase.